nowido/FluidSyncHeroku/README.md

 ## Introduction

-**FluidSync** is Node.js implementation of Publish/Subscribe concept.
-It is hosted on Heroku platform.
+**FluidSync** is *a very simple* implementation of Publish/Subscribe pattern.
+It is node.js project hosted on Heroku platform.

 Developers can access **FluidSync** service with **socket.io** [library](https://socket.io/).